databricks/databricks-sql-python/README.md

 connection.close()
 ```

-Where:
+In the above example:
-- `<server-hostname>` is the Databricks instance host name.
+- `server-hostname` is the Databricks instance host name.
-- `<http-path>` is the HTTP Path either to a Databricks SQL endpoint (e.g. /sql/1.0/endpoints/1234567890abcdef),
+- `http-path` is the HTTP Path either to a Databricks SQL endpoint (e.g. /sql/1.0/endpoints/1234567890abcdef),
 or to a Databricks Runtime interactive cluster (e.g. /sql/protocolv1/o/1234567890123456/1234-123456-slid123)
-- `<personal-access-token>` is a HTTP Bearer access token, e.g. a Databricks Personal Access Token.
+- `personal-access-token` is the Databricks Personal Access Token for the account that will execute commands and queries

 ## Contributing